Usher (musician): 2021–present: Residencies, Coming Home, and Super Bowl LVIII halftime show

-On September 4, 2020, Usher announced he will be headlining a 12 show residency at the Colosseum at Caesars’ Palace in Las Vegas, Nevada.
+On September 4, 2020, Usher announced he will be headlining a 12 show residency at the Colosseum at Caesars' Palace in Las Vegas, Nevada.
 The show is scheduled to start on July 16, 2021, and is slated to run until January 1, 2022.
 Live Nation Las Vegas and Caesars Entertainment will be donating $1 from every ticket purchased to Usher's New Look foundation.
+In December 2021, Bruno Mars announced onstage with Usher that he was moving his residency at Dolby Live at Park MGM.
+On February 17, 2022, Usher officially announced that he would be moving his residency from Caesars Palace to Park MGM and would be headlining 23 shows.
 Usher released the single "Bad Habits" on September 10, 2020, as the second single off his forthcoming studio album.
-The music video directed by Chris Robinson accompanied the song.
+A music video directed by Chris Robinson accompanied the song.
 It topped the Adult R&B Chart, becoming his sixth number one single on that chart.